 If you’re looking to become more agile, here are three effective techniques:

-- Let go of black and white thinking patterns
+- Let go of thinking in absolutes

 Do you fall into the trap of thinking something is good or bad?
 Right or wrong?

 Certainty makes us feel safe, so it’s human nature to want to be 100 percent “sure.”
 It explains why many people unconsciously find ways to reinforce their beliefs instead of opening their minds to new possibilities.

 However, it’s dangerous to tie your sense of safety to a certain way of thinking.
 In an ever-changing climate, it can be emotionally destabilizing.
 Some days will be good, some will be bad and others will fall somewhere in the middle.
 Agility is the only way to get through stressful situations and move past life’s challenges.

 A fear of making mistakes blocks you from reaching your full potential.
 When you’re afraid to fail, you stop taking risks and challenging yourself.

 As counterintuitive as it sounds, studies show there are benefits to deliberately making mistakes.

 “Research shows that executives who apply a conventional, systematic approach to solving a pattern recognition problem are often slower to find the solution than those who test their assumptions by knowingly making mistakes,” Harvard Business Review reports.

 In other words, don’t be afraid to experiment!